 In Massachusetts, psychiatric service dogs (PSDs) are allowed in all locations their handlers may access, including all public areas.
 Moreover, obtaining a PSD in Massachusetts is easy, as all the required processes can be completed online.
 All you need to do is book an appointment with a licensed mental health professional, complete your consultation, and start living with your PSD.

-In this post, we will dive into the process of getting a psychiatric service dog, the benefits of psychiatric service dogs, how to become eligible for one, and many more.
+In this post, we will dive deep into the process of getting a psychiatric service dog in Massachusetts, how to become eligible for one, and many more.

 Qualifying Mental Health Disabilities for Getting a Psychiatric Service Dog in Massachusetts

 To be eligible for a psychiatric service dog in Massachusetts, you must have one or more qualifying mental health disabilities.
 Some of these are:

 - Attention-deficit/hyperactivity disorder (ADHD)

 - Obsessive-compulsive disorder (OCD)

 To get a psychiatric service dog, there is no need to provide your dog with PSD certifications.
 However, obtaining a valid PSD letter written and signed by a licensed mental health professional would be beneficial and is accepted by law.